-Viruses have no means of movement and rely on other organisms (vectors) to transmit them from diseased to healthy plants.
-These are often sap-sucking insects such as aphids, thrips, whiteflies, or by leaf-feeding beetles, or plant-feeding mites.
-Soil-inhabiting nematodes (eelworms) and fungal pathogens can also transmit viruses.
+Viruses have no means of movement and generally rely on other organisms (vectors) to transmit them from diseased to healthy plants.
+These are often sap-sucking insects such as aphids, thrips and whiteflies.
+Other vectors include leaf-feeding beetles, plant-feeding mites, soil-inhabiting nematodes (eelworms), and root-infecting fungal and fungus-like organisms (e.g. Olpidium and Polymyxa species).
 Some viruses are also very contagious and can be transmitted on pruning knives or gardeners’ hands.
-Viruses are also transmitted from one plant generation to the next via infected cuttings or graft material and a relatively small number can pass through infected seed.
+Viruses are also transmitted from one plant generation to the next via infected cuttings or grafted material (vegetative propagation) and a relatively small number can pass through infected seed or pollen.

 Many viruses are unable to survive long outside their host plant or vector and are rapidly killed by exposure to the heat and ultra-violet light in sunlight.
 However, some are robust enough to survive and be transmitted via pruning tools, and a few can survive composting.

-The host ranges of some viruses are very wide, others are restricted to a few closely related plants.
-Plants may therefore be infected by more than one virus at any one time.
-The symptoms that a plant shows are determined by which viruses are present, the relative proportions of each, the order in which they infected the plant, the plant’s natural resistance to the strains of the viruses, and the environmental conditions: some symptoms are temperature dependent, for example.
-Some viruses are symptomless, allowing invisibly infected plants to be reservoirs of infection.
+The host ranges of some viruses are very wide, others are specific or restricted to a few closely-related plants.
+Plants may be infected by a single virus or more than one virus at any one time.
+The symptoms that a plant exhibits are determined by which viruses are present, the relative proportions of each, the order in which they infected the plant, the plant’s natural resistance to the strains of the viruses, and the environmental conditions: some symptoms are temperature dependent, for example.
+Some virus infections are symptomless, allowing symptomless infected plants to act as reservoirs of infection.